Note: This is a guest post from Zoë Kim of Raising Simple.

 Would I leave this as someone else’s’ responsibility?

 With my spouse deployed in harm’s way, I was expected to plan.
 I filled out the spouse deployment form—pages filled with detailed questions and answers should my husband be killed.
 Experiences like these gave me more prudence.
 What will the state of my stuff look like when I’m no longer here?
 Do I enjoy this enough to leave if for someone to take care of—because it will be my family taking care of it someday?

 How do you want to live your life?

 Own too much, and you’ll live a life owned by your stuff.
 Say yes when you should say no and you’ll live a life organized by others.
 Keep more than you need, and you’ll give less to those in need.

 The journey to minimalism might look like it’s about going through and purging your possessions.
 But it’s much more about going through your heart.
 “The question of what you want to own is actually the question of how you want to live your life.”
 Marie Kondo

 I’ve often wondered if I would have journeyed into minimalism had we not experienced the active duty military life.
 If we hadn’t moved so often and been stretched in stress, would I have kept it all put-away—like organized hoarding happily?

 Nonetheless, I’m grateful for the experiences which brought me to the path to living more intentionally with a lot less.

-Zoë Kim blogs at The Minimalist Plate where she inspires others to live an intentional life by owning less, creating new habits, and cultivating opportunities to give.
+Zoë Kim blogs at Raising Simple where she inspires others to live an intentional life by owning less, creating new habits, and cultivating opportunities to give.
 And be sure to check out her on Facebook.